tiffkim/2021Fall_finals/README.md

 ## Conclusion

-2. Conclusion: According to my analysis.
+1. According to my analysis.
 The increase in temperature is negatively correlated with the increase in dimensionality.
 In other words, the closer the equator is, the less significant the weather changes.
 The farther the equator is, the more obvious the degree of change.
-On the other hand, weather changes in a single country in the past 100 years have shown an overall upward trend.
+2. On the other hand, weather changes in a single country in the past 100 years have shown an overall upward trend.
 In stages, it is distributed in a zigzag pattern.
 It generally rises for one or two years and then falls for one or two years.
 This is more in line with the laws of nature and shows that extreme weather caused by human behavior and environmental damage has occurred frequently in recent times.

 ## Future Research Ideas